demensdeum/static-pairs/README.md

 - **Timer**: Implements a start/stop timer with `NSTimer` and `std::chrono`.
 - **Preprocessor**: Uses `.mmsp` file for type-safe mappings.

-This example shows how the preprocessor streamlines code and enhances type safety in an Objective-C++ context.
+The preprocessor utilizes the `TimerApp.sp` configuration file and the main source code in `TimerApp.mmsp` to produce the final `TimerApp.mm` file.
+This process streamlines code and enhances type safety in an Objective-C++ context.

 ## Contributing